Vejni/DynamicCOVID19Model/README.md

 # Developing a Dynamic Network-Based Model for COVID-19

-AuthorsChristie Wilce, Ella Mattinen, Marcell Veiner
+Authors: Christie Wilce, Ella Mattinen, Marcell Veiner

 We describe a dynamic network-based approach for modeling the spread of COVID-19.
 Building onto existing models, we introduce governmental measures in the form of quarantine in addition to